Wiyot Tribe: Reservation

-The Wiyot Tribe's land base includes two Reservations.
-Table Bluff Reservation and the Old Table Bluff Reservation are located 16 miles southwest of Eureka, California.
+The Wiyot Tribe's land base includes two Reservations: the Table Bluff Reservation and the Old Table Bluff Reservation, which are located 16 mi southwest of Eureka, California.
 The new Table Bluff Reservation is 88-acres.
 The Old Table Bluff Reservation was established in 1908, when a church donated 20 acres of land to the Wiyot Tribe.
 The land was allotted to individuals.
 The Reservation was formally recognized by the government in 1981 and 102 acres was purchased for the tribe.
 The Reservation is located on Table Bluff in Humboldt County, California.
 It lies at an elevation of 236 ft.
 The land is also known as the "Old Reservation" for the Wiyot.
 As of the 2010 Census the population was 103.

 Government

 The Wiyot Tribe is headquartered in Loleta, California.
 The tribe is governed by a democratically elected, seven-member tribal council.
 The current tribal administration is as follows: